 But there are some ways to further reduce the cost of a funeral regardless of these choices:

 Shop around: funeral costs can vary a lot.
-So while you might find it difficult, it’s important to shop around.
+While you might find it difficult, it’s important to compare prices and services.

 Get a quote from more than one funeral director, caterer or florist so you can compare prices.
 You can then pick one that fits your budget.

-For example, instead of paying for a caterer, ask family or friends to bring food to the wake.
+Ask family and friends: for example, instead of paying for a caterer, ask family and friends to bring food to the wake.
 You could also ask them to help you check for cheaper options.

 Charity collection and memorial: buying and maintaining a headstone or memorial plaque can be expensive.
 Instead, you can create an online memorial where family and friends can donate to a charity in memory of the deceased.